Degree conditions forcing directed cycles: Other orientations of cycles

 By the bound on the outdegree of $G$, we have $\sum_{i\in[4]} |N^+(v_i)| > n$.
 Therefore, there must be a common outneighbor of two non-consecutive vertices of the $C_4$.
 Without loss of generality, let $x \in N^+(v_1) \cap N^+(v_3)$.
 However, $\delta^\pm(G) \geq (n+1)/4$ yields there exists a vertex $y \in N^+(v_2) \cap N^-(v_3)$ and $v_1,v_2,y,v_3,x$ is a copy of $D$; a~contradiction. \end{proof}

-With this lemma we can prove \thmref{thm:otherorientations}.
+With this lemma, we can prove \thmref{thm:otherorientations}.

 \begin{proof}[Proof of \thmref{thm:otherorientations}] Since the case $t(C)\leq 2$ was proven in~\cite{KelKO10}*{Proposition 11}, it remains only to prove the case $t(C) \ge 3$.
 Let $\ell:=|V(C)|$ and $G$ be a graph contradicting the statement of the theorem.
-If $t(C)\geq 4$ then \thmref{thm:main} together with a standard supersaturation argument yields that $G$ contains an $\ell$-blow-up of $C_{t(C)}$.
-In particular, $G$ contains $C$.
+From the regularity lemma for directed graphs of Alon and Shapira~\cite{AloS04} one can derive the blow-up lemma for directed graphs (the details can be found for example in \cite{KelKO08}).
+This gives that if $t(C)\geq 4$ then \thmref{thm:main} yields that $G$ contains an $\ell$-blow-up of $C_{t(C)}$.
+In particular, $G$ contains $C$, which finishes the proof in the case $t(C)\geq 4$.